 - Usually a feeling of incomplete bowel movement is present.
 Kapha increase can lead to mucoid diarrhoea or runny stools.

 - Chronic kapha imbalance triggers high blood sugar levels, Diabetes, eating disorders, and pus in the stools.

 - Excessive kapha is also indicated by high triglyceride levels, high cholesterol levels, artery stiffening, and symptoms of atherosclerosis.

-Fungal Infections, Hypertrophy, and Over production of Body Wastes
+5. Fungal Infections and Excessive Body Wastes

 - Excessive urination, excess ear wax, dental tartar, and excessive hair growth.

 - Excessive desire for pleasure in the form of sweet foods, treats, indulgence, and sex.